1Snipy/SnipyL-Music-Bot/README.md

-## **PRSEK is a custom-built Twitch bot designed to seamlessly interface with the Songify Windows application, enabling real-time song requests and playback control directly from a Twitch chat.
+## **SnipyL is a custom-built Twitch bot designed to seamlessly interface with the Songify Windows application, enabling real-time song requests and playback control directly from a Twitch chat.
 This bot enhances viewer engagement by allowing your audience to influence the music played during your live streams.**

 # **Features**
 Song Requests: Viewers can request songs using chat commands.